rust-lang/regex/HACKING.md

 The benchmarking in this crate is made up of many micro-benchmarks.
-Currently, there are two primary sets of benchmarks: the benchmarks that were adopted at this library's inception (in `benches/bench.rs`) and a newer set of benchmarks meant to test various optimizations.
-Specifically, the latter set contain some analysis and are in `benches/bench_sherlock.rs`.
+Currently, there are two primary sets of benchmarks: the benchmarks that were adopted at this library's inception (in `benches/src/misc.rs`) and a newer set of benchmarks meant to test various optimizations.
+Specifically, the latter set contain some analysis and are in `benches/src/sherlock.rs`.
 Also, the latter set are all executed on the same lengthy input whereas the former benchmarks are executed on strings of varying length.

 There is also a smattering of benchmarks for parsing and compilation.

+Benchmarks are in a separate crate so that its dependencies can be managed separately from the main regex crate.

 Benchmarking follows a similarly wonky setup as tests.
 There are multiple entry points:

-* `bench_native.rs` - benchmarks the `regex!` macro
+* `bench_rust_plugin.rs` - benchmarks the `regex!` macro
-* `bench_dynamic.rs` - benchmarks `Regex::new`
+* `bench_rust.rs` - benchmarks `Regex::new`
-* `bench_dynamic_nfa.rs` benchmarks `Regex::new`, forced to use the NFA
+* `bench_rust_bytes.rs` benchmarks `bytes::Regex::new`
-  algorithm on every regex.
-(N.B.
-This can take a few minutes to run.)
 * `bench_pcre.rs` - benchmarks PCRE
+* `bench_onig.rs` - benchmarks Oniguruma

-The PCRE benchmarks exist as a comparison point to a mature regular expression library.
+The PCRE and Oniguruma benchmarks exist as a comparison point to a mature regular expression library.
 In general, this regex library compares favorably (there are even a few benchmarks that PCRE simply runs too slowly on or outright can't execute at all).
-I would love to add other regular expression library benchmarks (especially RE2), but PCRE is the only one with reasonable bindings.
+I would love to add other regular expression library benchmarks (especially RE2).

 If you're hacking on one of the matching engines and just want to see benchmarks, then all you need to run is:

-    $ cargo bench --bench dynamic
+    $ ./run-bench rust

 If you want to compare your results with older benchmarks, then try:

-    $ cargo bench --bench dynamic | tee old
+    $ ./run-bench rust | tee old
     $ ... make it faster
-    $ cargo bench --bench dynamic | tee new
+    $ ./run-bench rust | tee new
     $ cargo-benchcmp old new --improvements

 The `cargo-benchcmp` utility is available here: https://github.com/BurntSushi/cargo-benchcmp

-To run the same benchmarks on PCRE, you'll need to use the sub-crate in `regex-pcre-benchmark` like so:

-    $ cargo bench --manifest-path regex-pcre-benchmark/Cargo.toml

-The PCRE benchmarks are separated from the main regex crate so that its dependency doesn't break builds in environments without PCRE.
+The `run-bench` utility can run benchmarks for PCRE and Oniguruma too.
+See `./run-bench --help`.